mugahed94/Hotel-Management-System/README.md

 ### Guest

 ### Staff
+- Recieve their tasks.
+- Communicate with each other.
+- Get notifications from Admin.
+- Provide apologizes and appeals to the admin.
+- Sent reports to the Admin.

 ## Assumptions and Dependencies
 The users need to have a web browser and internet connectivity. also its assumed that the users have a machine